projectatomic/atomic-site/source/blog/2016-03-15-selinux-and-docker-part-2.md

 ```

 The problem with this is that all of the files under /var/log would not be labeled with a container
-specific label (`svirt_sandbox_file_t`) Other parts of the host system like Logrotate, and log scanners would now be blocked from access the log files.
+specific label (`svirt_sandbox_file_t`).
+Other parts of the host system like Logrotate, and log scanners would now be blocked from access the log files.

 The best option we came up with was to generate a new `type` to run the container with.